phase56/zora-721-contracts/README.md

 ### Bug Bounty
 5 ETH for any critical bugs that could result in loss of funds.
-Rewards will be given for smaller bugs or ideas.
+Rewards will be given for smaller bugs or ideas cool.